 Where sand and gravel is situated in the county there are generally few physical constraints.
-The Cotswold Area of Outstanding Natural Beauty is situated in the very south of the county, whereas the sand and gravel resource is situated to the north of this area.
-Although much of the western side of the county is in the Green Belt, minerals are not an inappropriate use in the Green Belt provided minerals operations preserve the openness of the Green Belt and do not conflict with the purposes of including land in Green Belt.
-Access to the local highway network and routing of vehicles away from sensitive areas are important considerations and will influence the location of future mineral sites.
+The Cotswold Area of Outstanding Natural Beauty is situated in the very south of the county, whereas the sand and gravel resource is situated north of this area.
+Although much of the western side of the county is in the Green Belt, minerals is not an inappropriate use in the Green Belt provided minerals operations preserve the openness of the Green Belt and do not conflict with the purposes of including land in Green Belt.
 Therefore, apart from local constraints such as ecological and archaeological for instance, there are no major physical constraints to stop future sites coming forward.